London and Lancashire Insurance

-London and Lancashire Insurance was founded in 1862, and had become one of the U.K.'s leading fire insurers by the end of the 19th century.
+The London and Lancashire Insurance Company Limited was founded in 1861, and had become one of the U.K.'s leading fire insurers by the end of the 19th century.
 A series of acquisitions in the early 20th century took the company into accident and marine insurance, as well as life assurance, making it a leading composite insurer.
 Following a period of consolidation in the industry, London and Lancashire was acquired by Royal Insurance in 1962.

 History

 The first year

 The June 1861 Tooley Street fire was the greatest since 1666, and led to £1.25 million of claims.
 It was believed to be the stimulus for Alexander Hamilton Gunn, a London merchant and company promoter, to start a new fire insurance company.
 In August, only two months after the fire, he assembled prominent London and Lancashire businessmen and merchants; and a prospectus for the London and Lancashire Fire Insurance was published in October.
 Directors included Francis William Russell, MP for Limerick City, one of the prime movers in the City of London, and Francis Braun of Liverpool merchants Blessig Braun; shortly after, the connection with Gunn ceased.
-Capital of £200,000 was raised, and by February 1862 the Company was registered for business.
+Capital of £200,000 was raised, and by February 1862 the company was registered for business.
 The directors recruited Mr Clirehugh, the manager of the Queen Insurance Company, as general manager, based in London.
 (At the same time, London and Lancashire launched an abortive attempt to acquire the Queen Insurance Company).
 The Liverpool office appointed agencies in the north, and London did so in the south; almost immediately afterwards, the company showed its ambitions by appointing agents in Montreal, Melbourne, Paris and St Petersburg.
 The prospectus had confined itself to fire insurance; and one of the attractions of the failed bid for the Queen Insurance had been the latter's life assurance business.
 Instead, in May 1862, the directors resolved to form a parallel life company with a paid-up capital of £10,000.
 Although separate, it would be managed by Clirehugh.
 Thus, within a year of the initial meeting, London and Lancashire had raised capital, appointed agencies across Britain and several overseas cities, and launched a life assurance company.
 By 1865 the company had 500 agencies at home and abroad.